Giger22/Stash-tray-icon-Linux/README.md

 https://stackoverflow.com/questions/11530090/adding-a-new-entry-to-the-path-variable-in-zsh
 [archive] https://archive.ph/quobn

 5. Run main.py with command python main.py and your default browser should start now and connect to a port 9999 on localhost.
 Plase exit with an "Quit" option in a tray icon as exiting with ctrl+c does not kill process yet and an icon stays.
 Alternatively you can download .desktop file and .bin file nad just run it like normal program.
+I created .bin file with nuitka3 and I had to comment line 98 because for some reason .desktop file opened two tabs but when I executing .bin file or running main.py with pyton it opens only one.